Twisted Conjugacy in Houghton's groups: Introduction

-We structure the paper as follows.
-In Section 2 we introduce the Houghton groups, make some simple observations for them, and reduce TCP($H_n$) to a problem similar to CP($\G$).
-This occurs since for all $n\ge 2$, $\G\cong \Aut(H_n)$.
+As a consequence of this work we also obtain. \begin{thmR} There exists an algorithm which takes as input any $n\in \{2, 3, \ldots\}$ and any $a\in \G$, and which decides whether or not $C_{H_n}(a)$ is finitely generated.
+If $C_{H_n}(a)$ is finitely generated, then the algorithm also outputs a finite generating set for $C_{H_n}(a)$. \end{thmR} We structure the paper as follows.
+In Section 2 we introduce the Houghton groups, make some simple observations for them, and reduce TCP($H_n$) to a problem similar to CP($\G$), the difference being that, given $a, b \in \G$, we are searching for a conjugator $x \in H_n$.
+This occurs since, for all $n\in \{2, 3, \ldots\}$, $\Aut(H_n)\cong\G$.
 In Section 3 we describe the orbits of elements of $\G$ and produce identities that a conjugator of elements in $\G$ must satisfy.
 These are then used in Section 4 to reduce our problem of finding a conjugator in $H_n$ to finding a conjugator in the subgroup of $H_n$ consisting of all finite permutations (which we denote by $\FSym$, see Notation \ref{notnFSym} below).
 Constructing such an algorithm provides us with Theorem \ref{main2}.
 In Section 5 we use Theorem \ref{main2} and \cite[Thm.
 3.1]{orbitdecide} to prove our main result, Theorem \ref{main5}.
+In Section 6 we discuss the structure of $C_{H_n}(a)$ where $a\in \G$ and prove Theorem \ref{main6}.

-\textbf{Acknowledgements.} The author thanks Yago Antol{\'i}n, Jos{\~e} Burillo, and Armando Martino, whose results and methods in \cite{ConjHou} are drawn upon extensively.
-The author additionally thanks Armando Martino, his supervisor, for his encouragement and the many helpful discussions which have made this work possible.
-Finally, the author thanks Peter Kropholler for his suggested extension which developed into Theorem \ref{main5}.
+\textbf{Acknowledgements.} I thank the authors of \cite{ConjHou} whose work is drawn upon extensively.
+I especially thank the author Armando Martino, my supervisor, for his encouragement and the many helpful discussions which have made this work possible.
+I thank Peter Kropholler for his suggested extension which developed into Theorem \ref{main5}.
+Finally, I thank the referee for their time and many helpful comments.